nova-rey/CrapsSim-Companion/node-red-contrib-craps/README.md

 }
 ```

 Exporters and runners read `strategy_config` to build CrapsSim components.
 Amounts expressed in `units` are scaled using the table multiplier; amounts in `dollars` are passed through directly.
+When both arrays are present, the nodes prefer `actions[]` and ignore `bets[]` unless the actions list is empty.

 ## Strategy Compiler node